Kubernetes Environments

 , to apply the changes to the

-running StreamSets Kubernetes agent.
+running IBM StreamSets Kubernetes agent.

 - In the Control Hub Navigation panel, click .